 All the Insurance policies were renewed and changed to Replacement Value, with a much higher premium than the previous arrangement.

 I arrived the next day from Madras at the burnt-out factory site.
 Taher, the Manager, met me there with tears in his eyes.
 My first words to Taher were, “CONGRATULATIONS!”
 Taher thought I was being unkind and sarcastic.
 He told me very earnestly that he had his resignation ready and may be relieved immediately.
-I took him aside and took him into confidence about the insurance amount.
-He was warned not to disclose this to anyone as the word would get around and insurance inspectors might think we had burnt the factory purposely!
+I told him that thanks to the fact that our insurance premiums were all paid and valid, the loss of the factory would not be catastrophic.

 Another interesting aside.
 The entire factory site was a heap of ashes, burnt, twisted metal, burnt wires, half burnt pipes and so on.
 But the Australian coal, stored in the vicinity was intact !!!
 We later had trouble persuading the Mayura Factory Tea Maker to start using the Australian coal!
 He said, “Sir, this coal did not burn when the whole factory burnt down, how will it burn in my driers ?”